andrii-kuznichenko/restaurant-app/README.md

 ## Support

 Need help or have questions?
 Our dedicated support team is here to assist you.
-Contact us through [insert support contact details] for any inquiries or assistance.
+Contact us.

 ## Join the Dining Revolution